aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/getting-started.md

    ```

 - [Open a Pull Request](https://github.com/aristanetworks/ansible-avd/pulls)
-    with a clear title and description.
+    with a clear title, description, and following the template!